 If you are thinking about moving from Texas to California, you will definitely find some things that are very familiar and some that are quite different.
-From the economy to taxes, and from the cost of living to the weather, there are many things to think about before making that big move.
+From the economy to taxes, and from the cost of living to the weather, there are many things to think about before making that big move across the map.
 We have taken a look at the major differences and similarities between these two states and have broken them down in to categories: the basics, the economy, quality of life, and education.
 So before you get ready to sign the paperwork for a new home across the country, take a look through our findings which will help you decide which state is right for you.

 Texas vs. California – The Basics

 California has over 1100 miles of coastline, and multiple mountain ranges that appeal to beach goers, skiers, and hikers alike.
 In addition, California is home to may national parks, including the Redwoods and the world-renowned Yosemite.
 Of course the California weather, however, is one of the biggest draws, and biggest constants in this state.
 Southern California is known for being sunny and 75 throughout most of the year, while temperatures are a bit cooler in Northern California.
 Although all of these features may make California seem like the perfect state, keep in mind that there are some major issues with natural disasters in this area as well.
 Due to the dry weather, the entire state has sizeable issues with wild fires, and we have all heard of the earthquakes that have plagued California throughout the years.

 Texas also has a long coastline, although it is about 1/3 the size of California’s, coming in at 367 miles.
 Although there are some mountains in the East, the terrain is relatively flat.
 This flat terrain, however, does bring some of the largest, most beautiful sunsets in the country.
 The weather in Texas is highly variable, though the summers are known for being very hot and humid.
 There are a wide variety of natural disasters that can impact Texas, including hurricanes, tornadoes, and brush fires.